 Over 70% of B2B buyers say they rely on vendor websites for content to help make a purchase decision.

 But for your target audience to find your website and content, you must be visible online.

-You need an effective SEO strategy.
+For that, you need an effective SEO strategy.

 That’s what SEO companies do — they help businesses like yours outrank the competition, drive more traffic, and generate more leads.

 SEO companies focus on helping brands improve their presence in search engines without paying for ads.
 They do this by focusing on three main pillars.

 - On-page SEO.
 On-page SEO deals with all the things on your website that directly influence your search engine rankings.
 This includes excellent keyword research, content quality, internal link structure, content marketing (including blog posts and other forms of content writing) and more.

 - Off-page SEO.
 This deals with factors you don’t directly influence but still impact your ranking.
 Examples include backlinks, mentions on social media or other digital platforms, and even your competitors’ rankings.